Gulf to Europe: We’re just not that into EU

 But for the Gulf countries the stakes appear to be lower.

 There is an understanding among GCC members that they can coordinate with Europe on issues relating to research, technology and cultural exchange.
-But regional security and military cooperation are not high on the Gulf’s Europe agenda.
+But regional security and military cooperation are not high on the Council’s Europe agenda.
 Mostly, Gulf states “want to see their exports, especially in petrochemicals and plastics and so on, being treated fairly in Europe through a free trade agreement, or something similar,” said Baabood.

 He added that the GCC could also benefit from EU technology as the region digitises, along with better access to European education for its youth population.

-Beyond economics and geopolitics, though, the Arab countries that make up the GCC may also be holding the EU at arm's length due to the rise of far-right parties across parts of the continent – including the Alternative for Germany and the Netherlands’ Party for Freedom – that often espouse explicitly anti-Islam rhetoric.
+Beyond economics and geopolitics, the Arab countries that make up the GCC may also be holding the EU at arm's length due to the rise of far-right parties across parts of the continent – including the Alternative for Germany and the Netherlands’ Party for Freedom – that often espouse explicitly anti-Islam rhetoric.

 “Islamophobic movements and parties across Europe are both an emotional and strategic concern for GCC states,” said Sons.
 “And, therefore, I think there is reservation and also frustration from the GCC side towards the EU as an instrument, as an institution, but also towards Europe as a principle.”